June 15, 2020

 Do you have any questions for the Kenyon College Office of Admissions?
 Check out the following frequently asked questions to see if your question has been answered!

 If you are enrolled at another college as a degree-seeking student, you are welcome to apply to Kenyon as a transfer student for Fall transfer only.
-The transfer deadline to apply is April 1st and students can learn more about the transfer process here.
+Students can learn more about the transfer process here.

 Absolutely.
-We just need to receive your Common Application on or before April 1.
+We just need to receive your Common Application on or before the transfer application deadline.

 Yes.
 You can upload extra materials through your Admissions Portal status page.
 If you are uploading an art supplement, please include no more than ten images of your artwork.
 Writing supplements should not exceed five pages.
 Within two days of submitting your application, you will receive the login notification for the Admissions Portal.
 For questions or concerns about uploading portfolio materials, please contact Terri Huvler at firstname.lastname@example.org or 740-427-5782.